 The first step to obtaining a Certificate of Authority for Foreign Corporation is getting a Certificate of Good Standing or a Certificate of Existence from the state that your corporation was originally incorporated in.
 You can do this through the Secretary of State Office in that state, typically through their website.

 Once you have the Certificate of Good Standing or Certificate of Existence, you have 90 days to file an Application for Certificate of Authority for Foreign Corporation with the Georgia Secretary of State.
-This can be completed online or by mailing the completed application to the office.
-Both methods require a $230 filing fee.
-A PDF of the application is available from the Georgia Secretary of State website.
+This can be completed online ($230) or by mailing a paper form ($235) to the Secretary of State.

-Filing the Application for Certificate of Authority for Foreign Corporation in Georgia costs $230.
+Filing the Application for Certificate of Authority for Foreign Corporation in Georgia costs $230 (online) or $235 (paper).
 You are also required to pay an annual registration fee of $55.

 In order to comply with § 14-2-202 of the Georgia Code of Rules, the following information must be included on your Application for Certificate of Authority for Foreign Corporation: